Showing posts with label the wedding present. Show all posts

 For those who might be interested, 19 year-old Mlle.
 Stas and I had agreed to meet up having exchanged a few letters and phone calls after she contacted the Charisma press office with a query about Julian Lennon.

-The photo at the top of this post was taken by Sophie on my first night in France (1 August 1985).
+The photo at the top of this post was taken by Sophie on my last night in France (5 August 1985).